Is She Born with it? Maybe it's a Good Routine.

 Even though hair starts at the scalp, it doesn’t end there.
 You also need to treat your strands!

 If you tend to have hair that’s on the drier side, a weekly Hair Mask will help reintroduce moisture to your actual hair to reduce breakage and split ends.
-I’m also a big fan of leave-in conditioners for any hair type.
+I’m also a big fan of leave-in conditioners for any hair type and to finish your hair and lock in that moisture--a hair serum.

 5. Don’t overuse dry shampoo